Off-the-grid prediction and testing for linear combination of translated features: Assumptions and prediction bounds

 The kernel $\ck_T$ measures the colinearity of two features belonging to the continuous dictionary.
 It does not \emph{a priori} have a simple form.
 In the following, we approximate this kernel by another kernel easier to handle.

-As mentionned in the introduction, we consider in this paper a setting where the sequence of measures $(\lambda_T, T \geq 1)$ converges towards the Lebesgue measure $\Leb$ on $\Theta$.
-However, since $\sigma_T$ may drop towards zero, it is often pointless to follow \cite{butucea22} by taking the pointwise limit kernel of the sequence of kernels $(\ck_T, \, T\geq 1)$ as an approximation of the kernel $\ck_T$.
-Indeed, in the next example this pointwise limit kernel is degenerate.
+As mentioned in the introduction, we consider in this paper a setting where the sequence of measures $(\lambda_T, T \geq 1)$ converges in some sense towards the Lebesgue measure $\Leb$ on $\Theta$.
+In \cite{butucea22}, the kernel $\cK_T$ was free of any scale parameter $\sigma_T$ and authors have considered a pointwise limit kernel $\cK_\infty = \lim_{T\to \infty} \cK_T$ which is free of $T$ and allows to continue the proofs under some assumptions.
+However, due to our scale parameter $\sigma_T$ which decreases towards zero with $T$, we show in the following example that the pointwise limit kernel is degenerate.

-\begin{example}[Degenerate limit kernel] Consider the discrete-time process presented in Section \ref{sec:discrete_noise} and the Gaussian features \eqref{eq:def:gaussian-features} from Section \ref{sec:features-spaces} scaled by the sequence $(\sigma_T, T\geq 1)$ that tends towards zero when $T$ grows to infinity so that $\lim_{T \rightarrow + \infty} \Delta_T /\sigma_T = 0$.
-In this case, the sequence of measures $(\lambda_T, T \geq 1)$ converges with respect to the vague topology towards the Lebesgue measure and it is easy to check that the pointwise limit of the kernel $\cK_T$ is equal to zero almost everywhere.
+\begin{example}[Degenerate limit kernel] Consider the discrete-time process presented in Section \ref{sec:discrete_noise} with the measure $\lambda_T$ from~\eqref{eq:def-lambdaT-reg-grid} and the Gaussian features \eqref{eq:def:gaussian-features} from Section \ref{sec:features-spaces} scaled by the sequence $(\sigma_T, T\geq 1)$ that tends towards zero when $T$ grows to infinity so that $\lim_{T \rightarrow + \infty} \Delta_T /\sigma_T = 0$.
+In this case, the sequence of measures $(\lambda_T, T \geq 1)$ converges with respect to the vague topology towards the Lebesgue measure and it is easy to check that $\cK_\infty$, the pointwise limit of the kernel $\cK_T$, is equal to zero almost everywhere and to 1 on the diagonal.

 \end{example}